Ice dance scoring with live results

 Training Equipment & Methods

-Ice dance training combines on-ice practice with extensive off-ice dance training, including ballroom, ballet, contemporary, and other dance styles that develop the musicality, body awareness, and partnering skills essential to the discipline.
+Ice dance training combines on-ice practice with extensive off-ice dance training, including ballroom, ballet, contemporary, and other dance styles that develop the musicality, body awareness, and partnering skills key to the discipline.
 Dancers use video analysis systems to study their unison, timing, and edge quality.
 Off-ice conditioning programs focus on core strength, flexibility, and proprioception to support the demanding physical requirements of lifts, twizzles, and sustained skating.
 Many elite ice dance teams work with dance choreographers in addition to their ice dance coaches to bring authenticity and depth to their program themes.

 Current Trends and the Future of Ice Dancing

-The Rise of Artistic Innovation
+The Rise of Choreographic Range

 PCS Weighting and Judging Evolution